ZcashFoundation/zebra/.github/PULL_REQUEST_TEMPLATE/rfc.md

 ## Zebra Team Approval

-Everyone on the Zebra team should review design RFCs:my_feature
+Everyone on the Zebra team should review design RFCs:

 - [ ] @dconnolly
 - [ ] @hdevalence